ronnzw/drfzimrates/README.md

 This is a REST API built with Django REST framework that provides access to the latest market rates in Zimbabwe.
 You can use this API to get the exchange rates of various currencies, commodities and services in Zimbabwe.
+This is still work in process.

+We welcome contribution for more details read the contribute.md file for more details on how you can contribute.

 ## Installation